alexanderzinolidis/jobylon-swipe/README.md

 -   `src/pages`: Containers for the pages that make up the app.
 Components are used to build the structure of a page.
 The containers may contain business logic and interact with the outer world (e.g. by fetching data from an API).

 -   `src/types`: This directory contains TypeScript types that are used throughout the app.
-It's fine to have small types in the same file as the component that uses them, but if a type is used in multiple places, it should be moved to this directory.
+It's fine to have small types in the same file as the component that uses them, but if a type is common across the app, it should be moved to this directory.

 -   `src/App.tsx`: Main entry point for the app.
 This file contains the root wrapper and the router.